-pERC also discussed the results of the CRYSTAL study, even though FOLFIRI alone is not currently considered the most appropriate comparator in the first-line treatment of mCRC. pERC considered that statistically significant improvements in overall survival and progression-free survival were observed favouring cetuximab plus FOLFIRI. pERC also discussed the potential for cetuximab to convert initially unresectable patients to resectability after treatment with cetuximab.
+pERC also discussed the results of the CRYSTAL study, even though FOLFIRI alone is not currently considered the most appropriate comparator in the first-line treatment of mCRC. pERC noted that statistically significant improvements in overall survival and progression-free survival were observed favouring cetuximab plus FOLFIRI. pERC also discussed the potential for cetuximab to convert initially unresectable patients to resectable with cetuximab treatment.
 However, pERC noted that this was a post-hoc analysis and neither study was designed or powered to evaluate conversion to resectability.
-Both studies included any patients who were unresectable, not just those who were potentially resectable, and criteria for potential resectability would need to be defined. pERC discussed that in order to obtain relevant information on the rate of conversion to resectability, a study would need to be designed evaluating resectability as a primary or key secondary outcome in patients with mCRC who are potentially resectable.
-Therefore, pERC was unable to conclude that cetuximab provides a clinical benefit by converting more patients to resectability. pERC reviewed adverse events from the CRYSTAL study and noted that the information aligned with the expected toxicity profile of cetuximab, which is well-known and already used in mCRC patients as a third-line therapy.
-Considering all of these factors, pERC was unable to conclude that there is a net clinical benefit of cetuximab as a first-line therapy for all patients with K-RAS wild type mCRC but considered that there may be a clinical need for cetuximab as a first-line therapy in patients who are intolerant to or have a contraindication to bevacizumab. pERC noted that patients would still have access to cetuximab later in the course of disease as a third-line treatment.
-The Committee was not confident that there was sufficient evidence to change this treatment strategy to provide access to cetuximab in the first-line treatment of patients with K-RAS wild-type mCRC.
+Both studies included any patients who were unresectable, not just those who were potentially resectable, and criteria for potential resectability would need to be defined. pERC noted that in order to obtain relevant information on the rate of conversion to resectability, a study would need to be designed evaluating resectability as a primary or key secondary outcome in patients with mCRC who are potentially resectable.
+Therefore, pERC was unable to conclude that cetuximab provides a clinical benefit by converting more patients to resectability. pERC reviewed adverse events from the CRYSTAL study and noted that the information aligned with the expected toxicity profile of cetuximab, which is well-known as cetuximab is already used in mCRC patients as a third-line therapy.
+Considering all of these factors, pERC was unable to conclude that there is a net clinical benefit of cetuximab as a first-line therapy for all patients with K-RAS wild type mCRC but acknowledged that there is a clinical need for cetuximab as a first-line therapy in patients who are intolerant to or have a contraindication to bevacizumab. pERC noted that patients would still have access to cetuximab later in the management of mCRC as a third-line treatment but the Committee was not confident that there was sufficient evidence to change this treatment strategy (i.e. third-line use) and to provide access to cetuximab in the first-line treatment of patients with K-RAS wild-type mCRC.

 pERC reviewed input from one patient advocacy group and concluded that treatment with cetuximab plus FOLFIRI would align with patient values. pERC noted that patients valued having more effective treatment options and considered that cetuximab could be another first-line treatment option that would provide a greater clinical benefit than treatment with FOLFIRI alone.
 Patient input also noted that patients experience adverse events such as peripheral neuropathy and gastrointestinal events from other treatments and patients would value having more tolerable treatment options.
-Therefore, pERC considered that there may be a need for cetuximab in patients who are intolerant to or have a contraindication to bevacizumab.
+Therefore, pERC acknowledged that there is a need for cetuximab in patients who are intolerant to or have a contraindication to bevacizumab.
+Upon reconsideration of the pERC initial recommendation, pERC considered the feedback from the Patient Advocacy Group regarding the need for a treatment option for patients intolerant to bevacizumab. pERC recognized this but unfortunately noted that they still did not have information to inform the cost-effectiveness of cetuximab plus FOLFIRI compared with FOLFIRI alone in patients intolerant to or with a contraindication to bevacizumab. pERC further emphasized the discrepancies in the data available from the FIRE-3 study, comparing cetuximab with bevacizumab, and reiterated that the ongoing study CALGB-C80405 is likely to provide more robust information on the comparative effectiveness of cetuximab versus bevacizumab in the future.
+With respect to the use of cetuximab plus FOLFIRI to convert unresectable liver metastatses to resectable, pERC confirmed that neither the FIRE-3 study nor the CRYSTAL study were designed to assess resectability and, in the absence of more robust data, the superiority of this regimen cannot be determined by these studies.